 Wood debris and other building materials were left scattered around the grounds of one of the complexes, with the truck lodged into the side of the building.

 Residents of some apartment units were displaced after the crash.
 Firefighters helped reunite them with dogs, rabbits and other pets that had been separated in the chaos.

 Patricia Johnson said she and her dog had been homeless before moving into the building.
-The dump truck finally came to a stop inside of her bedroom.
+Now with her unit destroyed they are homeless again.